jermspeaks/jermspeaks.github.io/_posts/letters/2018-07-07-strangers-6-Raina-Evans.md

 To circle back to the viral effect, 80% of evaluations show they would recommend the course to a friend.
 Raina often sees the same feedback.
 "Everyone needs to take this course".
 Former students bring "Ready to Rent" up at church, AA meetings, at work.
 All over.

+## Takeaway

+Raina's takeaway message was "you never know what your calling is.
+Leave yourself open to everything".

 ## Conclusion

 After each interview, I realize I want to continue the conversation.
 Each person I've spoken to for this newsletter have more stories to tell.
 Many more than could ever fit in a one hour time slot or 300 page biography.
 And, as I truncated an hour-long interview for you, dear reader, I have no doubt I could write so much more.